lsav00/mtg_game/README.md

 * click the card in the deck to show it larger in a display area
 * shuffle deck
 * draw a card from the shuffled deck.
+* The drawn cards have a button to play the card onto the battlefield

 I ran into an issue with appending the drawn cards into an array.
 Later, in "woMtg1a" I learned how to append objects to an array